KudziBosh/KudziBosh/README.md

 You can reach me through my website: [kudzaibosha.com/contact/](https://kudzaibosha.com/contact/).

 ## Fun Fact
-⚡ Fun fact: I can name most dinosaur species off the top of my head, and my team placed 3rd in the Book of African Records quiz competition.
+⚡ Fun fact: I know the first 12 digits of Pi off-head and my favorite geologic period is the Mesozoic.